 Get your history on with a walking tour through the villages of Southampton, courtesy of the Southampton History Museum.
 Several of these inexpensive tours welcome children old enough to endure the walk.

 Pack a lawn chair and picnic basket and enjoy a twilight concert in Southampton.
 The Southampton Cultural Center hosts free concerts Wednesday nights at Agawam Park, Cooper's Beach, or Good Ground Park.

 Hit the "links" at the mini-golf course at the Children's Museum of the East End.
 Photo courtesy of the museum

-1. Enjoy a game of mini-golf at the Children’s Museum of the East End in Bridgehampton, then “take command” of the indoor tugboat or fire engine.
-This year, take advantage of cultural events such as a performance of Peter and The Wolf performed by the Hampton Ballet Theatre School, and a Friday Night Drop-Off Dance Party for kids ages three and up.
+Enjoy a game of mini-golf at the Children’s Museum of the East End in Bridgehampton, then take command of the indoor tugboat or fire engine.
+The museum is open for timed admission every day but Thursday.

-4. For an inexpensive day of ”boating,” head to Greenport and jump on the Shelter Island ferry.
-Leave the car behind; passenger fares are a mere $2 and it’s FREE for those 9 and younger.
+For an inexpensive day on the water, head to Greenport and jump on the North Ferry to Shelter Island.
+Leave the car behind; passenger fares are a mere $2, and it’s FREE for those 9 and younger.

 Enjoy swings, tunnels, and more at a beach playground on the East End.
 Photo by John Williams for New York State Parks

 Of course, you’ll want to hit the beach.
 These East End locations boast our favorite beach playgrounds.

 8. Kick Back at a Vineyard